 If your state delivers ballots electronically by fax only, be sure to include your fax number.
 If you request electronic delivery and include your email address or fax number, you’ll receive your blank ballot 45 days before general and mid-term elections and generally 30 days before special, primary, and run-off elections for federal offices.
 Most states now have voter registration verification websites, and many offer a means of tracking the status of your registration and ballot.

 Important note: States are no longer required to automatically send ballots to voters for an entire election cycle so everyone who wants to vote in U.S. elections from overseas should send in a new Federal Post Card Application in January of each year.

-Returning Your Completed Ballot: Other Options.
-If your state requires you to return paper voting forms or ballots to local election officials, you can do so free of charge at U.S. Embassy in Chisinau.
-They must be in either postage paid return envelopes or in envelopes bearing sufficient domestic U.S. postage and must also be addressed to the relevant local election officials.
+If your state requires you to return paper voting forms or ballots to local election officials, you can do so free of charge at the U.S. Embassy in Chisinau.
+Ballots and other voting forms must be in either postage paid return envelopes or in envelopes bearing sufficient domestic U.S. postage and must also be addressed to the relevant local election officials.

 Voters can bring the sealed forms and ballots to the Embassy for mailing.
 The ballots will be kept secure.
 The envelopes will be identified as voting materials.
 They will be sent through diplomatic pouch and turned over to the U.S. postal service upon arrival in the United States.
 Please allow for at least three weeks for shipping to the United States and plan accordingly.
 Please email us at VoteChisinau@state.gov if you need any voting assistance.

 Researching the Candidates and Issues